seek-oss/vocab/README.md

 By default, Phrase may not apply the project's automatic translation behaviour for new keys uploaded via API.

-The `--auto-translate` flag enables automatic translation for missing translations in the Phrase platform.
+The `--auto-translate` flag instructs Phrase to automatically translate any missing keys using machine translation..
 See [Phrase auto-translate API Documentation] for more information.

 ```sh
 vocab push --branch my-branch --auto-translate